polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 The word _"Hyperlambda"_ originates from _"hyper"_ and _"lambda"_, implying _"web functions"_.
 In order to understand Hyperlambda's usefulness, it is therefor valuable to use Hyperlambda to create HTTP REST endpoints.
-In this article, I will take you from creating your first HTTP endpoint, to selecting and querying your database, securely, and I will do it in 10 minutes.
+In this article, I will take you from creating your first HTTP endpoint, to selecting and querying your database, securely - And I will do it in 10 minutes.
 Notice, if you prefer to watch video tutorials, here's a video where I walk you through everything.

 <div style="position:relative; padding-bottom:56.25%; padding-top:30px; height:0; overflow:hidden;margin-top:4rem;margin-bottom:4rem;">